OpenScienceMOOC/Module-1-Open-Principles/content_development/MAIN.md

 * High article processing charges (APCs) for publication, that discriminate

+*

+However, as well as this, there are several worrying and ongoing trends that reflect more systemic issues within Open Science, and scholarship more generally:

+* That Open Science is introducing more metrics to 'incentivise' researchers to work harder, and not always in their best interests;

+* That new gatekeppers are consolidating these metrics, and using them to define the future of research;

+* The increasing capture of research and infrastructure by commercial, for-profit entities;

+* A lack of consideration of the social and cultural real-world benefits of research;

+* The fact that most historical research still remains locked away from access or re-use.

+Based on this, it is interesting to ask why such trends seem to grow from seemingly good intentions based on positive core principles and values.

 ### Moving away from tradition and the status quo <a name="tradition"></a>

 While the core principles underlying Open Science are often focussed around accessibility, in practice there is often a trade-off within this hierarchy, and often with unforeseen consequences.
 Much of this is not due to the intentions of Open Science, but more about the difficulties in reconciling the different stakeholder viewpoints, which often leads to inherent conflict and complications around developments.